LCPQ/MSQM/content/presentations.md

 [1] E. Cancès and G. Dusson, Discretization error cancellation in electronic structure calculation: toward a quantitative study, M2AN 51 (2017) 1617–1636
 [2] E. Cancès, R. Coyaud and L.R.
 Scott, Van der Waals interactions between two hydrogen atoms: the next orders, Comm.
 Math.
 Sci.
 21 (2023) 915–948.

+### Timothee Audinet (LCT, Paris)

+**One-dimensional model with delta-type interactions: Dirac's equation with QED interactions**

+It is important to take into account the effects of special relativity in the quantum description of chemical systems with heavy elements.
+The relativistic effects account for gold’s color, mercury’s liquid state at room temperature and are responsible for the efficiency of lead-acid batteries in cars [1].
+Relativistic electronic-structure computational methods have been developed in the no-pair approximation, and are now routinely applied on molecular systems.
+Hence, the next challenge is to go beyond the no-pair approximation by including the quantum-electrodynamics (QED) effects of virtual electron-positron pairs.
+Such description is needed to recover some properties, even in very simple systems, e.g. the Lamb shift in the Hydrogen atom.
+In this work we are interested in a one-dimensional model of relativistic hydrogen-like atom using delta-potential interactions.
+It is motivated by the non-relativistic version of this model which leads to the same ground-state energy and radial wave function as the three-dimensional one [2].
+In this model we are able to make accurate QED calculations [3].
+After calculating the spectrum of the 1D Dirac operator [4]

+in first quantization, we develop an effective QED Hamiltonian in a fermionic Fock-space.
+This effective QED theory includes the effects of the vacuum polarization but does not include the photon degrees of freedom [5,6,7].
+Within this framework we are able to calculate the vacuum-polarization density and the QED Lamb-type shift of the bound-state energy.

+[1] P. Pyykkö, Annu.
+Rev. Phys.
+Chem.
+63, 45 (2012).
+[2] D.Traore,E.Giner,J.Toulouse,J.Chem.Phys.156,044113(2022).
+[3] T.AudinetandJ.Toulouse,J.Chem.Phys.158,244108(2023).
+[4] I.R.Lapidus,Am.J.Phys.51,1036(1983).
+[5] P.ChaixandD.Iracane,J.Phys.B22,3791(1989).
+[6] C.Hainzl,M.Lewin,E.SéréandJ.P.Solovej,Phys.Rev.A76,052104(2007).
+[7] J.Toulouse,SciPostChem.1,2(2021).

 # POSTERS

 ### Vitaly Gorelov (LSI, Palaiseau)